G33kzD3n/locate_api/fee.md

 # Fees

-Used to get the fee details for a user, that will showing total fee amount to be paid, and no of unpaid months.
+Used to get the fee details for a user, that will show the total fee amount to be paid, and no of unpaid months.

 **URL** : `/api/1.0/users/15045112010/fees/unpaid`